GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 - [Duo Security](./duo.md)
 - [Certificate Authentication](./cert-auth.md)

+Follow each link to learn how to implement that specific type of 2FA with Gluu.

 ### 2FA Credential Management

 Enabling users to manage and enroll 2FA credentials without undermining the security model is one of the most important things to consider when rolling out 2FA.